CVE-2026-3099

 CVE-2026-3099 is a medium-severity Reusing a Nonce, Key Pair in Encryption (CWE-323) vulnerability in Redhat Enterprise Linux.
 Its CVSS base score is 5.8 (Medium).

-Operationally, exploitation aligns with the MITRE ATT&CK technique Exploit Public-Facing Application (T1190); ranked in the top 35.4% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog; a public proof-of-concept is referenced.
+Operationally, ranked at the 28th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog; a public proof-of-concept is referenced.

 CVE-2026-3099, published on 2026-03-12, is a vulnerability in Libsoup, specifically in the server-side digest authentication implementation of the SoupAuthDomainDigest class.
 The flaw results from the component not properly tracking issued nonces or enforcing the required incrementing nonce-count (nc) attribute, as defined in CWE-323.
 This affects Libsoup's handling of HTTP digest authentication on the server side.